“I’m happy that I get to eat bread!”

 “What does bread usually have in it?” her mother Jenny Williamson chimed in.
 “Most bread has wheat in it.
 Do we eat wheat?”

-“No, but mommy and daddy make it safe,” the 3-year-old says of the allergy-friendly slice she’s trying.
+“No, but mommy and daddy make it safe,” the 3-year-old says of the safe bread slice she’s trying.

 Williamson first discovered her daughter’s food allergies at six months old, when Annabelle was fed scrambled eggs.
 Her skin became red, itchy and swollen.
 “In the following months, she had similar reactions to wheat and milk,” Williamson told Allergic Living.
 Before the little girl turned 2 years old, the family found out she was allergic to eggs, soy, wheat, peanuts, milk and dog dander.